pankajgithup2025-cmd/PreTrainedLeafDiffusion/README.md

 # 🌱 Pretrained Latent Diffusion Models for Plant Leaf Augmentation

-We propose **pretrained models of Latent Diffusion** trained from scratch for mango leaf disease images.
+We propose pretrained models of Latent Diffusion trained from scratch for mango leaf disease images.
-These models can be used to **augment any other plant leaf datasets** by generating synthetic but realistic images.
+These models can be used to augment any other plant leaf datasets by generating synthetic but realistic images.
 Researchers and readers can fine-tune these pretrained models for their own datasets and generate new images.

----
+We provided PreHealthy which contained pretrained file for heatlhy leaves and one is diseased pretrained folder called as PreAnthracnose.

 📂 Pretrained Model Files
-Our pretrained model consists of:
+Our pretrained model folder consists of:
 - encoder.pth
 - decoder.pth
 - unet.pth
+encoder.pth → Compresses input leaf images into a smaller latent representation, making training and generation efficient.
+It reduces large pixel data into compact feature maps. decoder.pth → Reconstructs latent features back into full-resolution leaf images.
+It converts the UNet’s denoised outputs into realistic images. unet.pth → The core diffusion model that removes noise step by step in the latent space.
+It learns the structure of leaf images to generate new ones.

 All trained up to 1000 epochs on mango leaf disease dataset.
 ---